-This opportunity could extend beyond COVID-19 and result in several societal and economic benefits to the region, such as reducing congestion and carbon emissions as commuting activity decreases and promoting greater use of local services and shopping.
-In the mid-long term, new opportunities in 'green jobs' are a growing area of opportunity that align with Scotland's carbon reduction aspirations, particularly in Construction, Engineering and Manufacturing, Transport and Land-Based Sectors.
+This opportunity could extend beyond COVID-19 and result in several societal and economic benefits to the region, such as reducing congestion and carbon emissions as commuting activity decreases leading to a change in investment priorities aligned with the NTS2 sustainable travel hierarchies and promoting greater use of local services and shopping (inclusive growth).
+In the mid-long term, new opportunities in 'green jobs'

+are a growing area of opportunity that align with Scotland's carbon reduction aspirations (net-zero by 2045), particularly in Construction, Engineering and Manufacturing, Transport and Land-Based Sectors.
+Particular focus on bringing forward land use planning and transport proposals in a truly integrated manner.
 There also continue to be opportunities in sectors that have struggled to attract sufficient numbers to fill vacancies including health & social care, construction and teaching.

-In order to prepare for and capitalise on 'green jobs4' it is critical to ensure that there is a pipeline of individuals trained to enter these roles.
-It is important to have a clear understanding of the skills associated with these jobs, and to ensure that these are being developed through new and emerging provision pathways.
-This includes guaranteeing that everyone in society benefits fairly from the change towards a green economy and ensuring that those who are most likely to be disadvantaged by structural changes in employment receive targeted support.
+In order to prepare for and capitalise on 'green jobs4' it is critical to ensure that there is a pipeline of individuals trained to enter these roles throughout the supply chain.
+It is important to have a clear understanding of the skills associated with these jobs, and to ensure that these are being developed through new and emerging provision pathways across all institutes in the region.
+This includes guaranteeing that everyone in society benefits fairly from the change towards a green economy, our collective impact to progress the environmental impact is maximised and ensuring that those who are most likely to be disadvantaged by structural changes in employment receive targeted support.